TheKingElessar/Party-Splitter/README.md

 ## Changelog
 ### Anticipated Changes:
  - Having each message be part of a certain category (Ranged, Melee, Team, etc.) and having each category be bound to a different key.
 This will produce messages that better fit one's situation.
- - Adding other types of messages, like or apologies.
+ - Adding other types of messages, like apologies.

+### 1.3
+ - Added a new message category "Encouragement."
+The selected message category is now changed using a single key, which cyles between the three.
+ - Added a few new messages and revised existing messages.

 ### 1.2
  - Added several new messages.
  - Added a new message category, "Encouragement."